divya7gupta/JS-Assignment/README.md

 ## Question 1: Digit Gatekeeper
 Logic:
-Loop from L to R
+Loop from L to R,
-Check if number contains digit 0
+Check if number contains digit 0,
-Check if number is divisible by K
+Check if number is divisible by K,
-Find sum of digits
+Find sum of digits,
-Check if sum is prime
+Check if sum is prime then
 Count valid numbers

 Complexity: